ewth/eway/README.md

 This repository is me toying around with the API and SDK more than a genuine attempt at producing any original functionality, but I figured it can go on Github in case somebody finds it useful.

+Note that this was being developed entirely for backend use.
+Hence I've just hacked together some simple AJAX via jQuery to leverage your browser to do the client-side stuff.